Talking Points

 The best museums in Leeds

-Leeds — the 2023 European Capital of Culture is a thriving city brimming with history and creativity.
-From music and art to architectural features giving a glimpse of the past, there’s so much to be discovered here
+Leeds is a city brimming with history, creativity, and discovery.
+From music and art to architectural features giving a glimpse of the past, there’s so much to be discovered here.

-Thankfully, there are many museums in Leeds to satisfy those with a passion for science, art, history, and even the industrial heritage of this corner of Yorkshire.
-If you’re looking for an educational day out, there’s an incredible range of Leeds museums and galleries to explore.
+And what better way to discover the culture on offer in Leeds than by perusing the collections in its wonderful museums.
+There are many museums to choose from in Leeds, so there’s a perfect day out for those with a passion for science, art, history, and even the industrial heritage of West Yorkshire.
+If you’re looking for an educational day out or just want to throw yourself into a world of discovery, let’s take a closer look at the incredible range of Leeds museums and galleries ready for you to explore.

 Thackray Museum of Medicine

-One of the most unique and popular museums in Leeds, Thackray Museum of Medicine takes visitors on a fascinating journey through the history of medicine.
-It’s located on Beckett street and is an easy 10-minute journey from the city centre by car or 30 minutes if you take the bus.
+One of the most unique and popular museums in Leeds, Thackray Museum of Medicine takes visitors on a fascinating journey through the history of medical science.
+It’s located next to St James’ Hospital on Beckett Street and is an easy 10-minute journey from the city centre by car, or 30 minutes if you take the bus.

-The museum regularly hosts events during school holidays, which is a perfect time for family days out.
-For adults with an interest in the paranormal, you can often find ghost explorer events after hours to make contact with the historic ghosts connected to St James’s hospital — that is, if you’re brave enough.
+You can also discover regularly hosted events during school holidays, which is a perfect time for family days out.
+For adults with an interest in the paranormal, you can often find ghost explorer events after hours where you can make contact with the historic spirits connected to St James’s Hospital — that is, if you’re brave enough.

 Leeds Art Gallery